Diullei/ts2reason/spec.md

 # Spec - TypeScript conversion to ReasonML

-This file contains the specification of the conversions that should be applied in order to represent the TypeScript definition as a ReasonML bonding.
+This file contains the specification of the conversions that should be applied in order to represent the TypeScript definition as a ReasonML binding.

 ## TypeScript grammar